alexmanrique/blog/_posts/2022-02-14-introduction-to-microservices.md

 Stateless or stateful microservices
 ----------------------------------
-We have stateless microservices that are the ones that don't have a cache or a database and are frequently accessed metadata.
+We have stateless microservices that are the ones that don't have a cache or a database and are frequently accessed.

-On the other hand, we have stateful services Databases & caches custom apps that hold large amounts of data.
-Loss of node is a notable event
+On the other hand, we have stateful services Databases and caches custom apps that can hold large amounts of data.
+Loss of node is a notable event.

 Dedicated shards are a single point of failure
 ------------------------------------------------